-- First Year Leadership Fellowship (Class of 2020 only) – The First Year Leadership Fellowship brings together a diverse cohort made up of members of the first year class.
+First Year Leadership Fellowship (Class of 2021 only) – The First Year Leadership Fellowship brings together a diverse cohort made up of members of the first year class.
 Together they explore issues of Jewish leadership and prepare to become leaders within our community.
-Email Shana with any questions, and apply here!
+Email Navah with any questions, and apply here!

 Judaism & College Life (Class of 2021 only) – YOU MADE IT!
 You’re in college!!
 Now what?!
 Being in college provides us with an amazing opportunity to decide who we want to be and how we want to interact with the world around us.
 This experiential, conversational seminar is for anyone looking to deepen their understanding of Judaism on their own terms.
 We will try to explore the often complex questions with which we are faced upon our arrival at college in a way that enables us to find our own answers.
 Click here to register, and email Elan with any questions.